September 11 attacks: Memorials

 In Arlington County, the Pentagon Memorial was completed and opened to the public on the seventh anniversary of the attacks in 2008.
 It consists of a landscaped park with 184 benches facing the Pentagon.
-When the Pentagon was repaired in 2001–2002, a private chapel and indoor memorial were included at the spot where Flight 77 crashed into the building.
+When the Pentagon was repaired in 2001–2002, a private chapel and indoor memorial were included at the area where Flight 77 crashed into the building.

 In Shanksville, a concrete-and-glass visitor center was opened in 2015, situated on a hill overlooking the crash site and the white marble Wall of Names.
 An observation platform at the visitor center and the white marble wall are both aligned beneath the path of Flight 93.
 New York City firefighters donated a cross made of steel from the World Trade Center and mounted on top of a platform shaped like the Pentagon.
 It was installed outside the firehouse on August 25, 2008.
 Many other permanent memorials are elsewhere.
 Scholarships and charities have been established by the victims' families and by many other organizations and private figures.

 On every anniversary in New York City, the names of the victims who died there are read out over music.
 The President of the United States attends a memorial service at the Pentagon, and asks Americans to observe Patriot Day with a moment of silence.
 Smaller services are held in Shanksville, Pennsylvania, which are usually attended by the First Lady.
 In 2023, Joe Biden did not attend services in the affected areas, instead marking the day in Anchorage, Alaska, the only U.S. president to do so since the attacks.